Artem Dmytruk: Political views and controversies

-However, three months later, Dmytruk soon found himself expelled from Smart Politics after a fight in the Odesa City Council on 25 January 2022, in which Dmytruk was alleged to have injured three security guards.
+On 25 January 2022, Dmytruk was involved in a fight in which he was alleged to have injured three security guards.
 The fight occurred after Dmytruk allegedly forced his way into the City Council building with a group of supporters with the intention of disrupting a meeting regarding the hand-over of a land plot to the State Border Guard Service of Ukraine.
 Dmytruk had disputed the characterisation of the events as reported.